asselapathirana/swmm5-ea/swmm5ea/doc/Working Principles.rst

 How SWMM5-EA exploits the input file
 ------------------------------------
-Problems of metaheuristics[1]_ involve solving a problems with various input parameters.
+Problems of metaheuristics [#]_ involve solving a problems with various input parameters.
 For example a problem of calculating optimal sizing of a number of detention storages involve running SWMM 5.0 model with different values for detention storage sizes. :doc:`Example 1<Simple Optimization>` is such a problem.
 How SWMM5-EA facilitates this process of running SWMM with different values for a set of variables is by using a '*template*' system.
 SWMM5-EA marks a number of locations in the input file with special ``space-holders`` (We use symbols like ``@!v1!@``).
 For example the [STORAGE] section of our swmm input file: